-Policies adopted for the Induction and Training of Board Members with copies of the previous Annual Report and Financial Statements, the Trust's Articles of Association, the Trust's Business Plan and Charity Commission advice on the duties of Trustees.
+Policies adopted for the Induction and Training of Board Members

+Newly elected Board members are provided with copies of the previous Annual Report and Financial Statements, the Trust's Articles of Association, the Trust's Business Plan and Charity Commission advice on the duties of Trustees.
 All Directors serve on Committees of the Trust or otherwise have responsibilities within the Trust in addition to serving as Directors.